JuliaFinance/Currencies.jl/README.md

     basket = StaticBasket(money)  # StaticBasket([100USD])
     basket += 20CAD               # StaticBasket([100USD, 20CAD])

-To access an individual component of a basket, indexing notation is supported:
+To access an individual component of a basket, indexing notation is supported.
+Note that only `DynamicBasket` allows `setindex!`.

     @usingcurrencies USD, EUR, GBP
     sdr = DynamicBasket([1USD, 2EUR, 3GBP])
     sdr[:USD] = 3USD
     sdr[:GBP]  # 3.00 GBP

 Because of the nature of holding multiple currencies, some operations are not supported.
-In particular, one cannot divide baskets by baskets or compare baskets with baskets (equality, however, is still allowed).
+In particular, one cannot divide baskets by baskets or compare baskets with baskets (equality, however, is still supported).
+Baskets however can be iterated over to get their components, in undefined order. `DynamicBasket` objects additionally support `push!`.

+    @usingcurrencies USD, EUR, GBP, JPY
+    basket = DynamicBasket([300USD, 400EUR, 500GBP, 600JPY])
+    for amount::Monetary in basket
+        println(amount)
+    end
+    push!(basket, 200USD)
+    basket[:USD]